 There are 10 other options to control the layout of the display, level of detail, and other parameters.
 Generally, it is not necessary to adjust these parameters.
 The values of many of the options are in arbitrary units.
 Adjust the options by increasing or decreasing the value.
 For the default values of these parameters, see the file viewHierarchyLandscape.
-Windows users find this file in Program Files\Sgi\MineSet 3.0\config\treeviz.
-IRIX users find this file in /usr/lib/MineSet/treeviz.
+Windows users find this file in Program FilesSgiMineSetconfigtreeviz.
+UNIX users find this file in /usr/lib/MineSet/treeviz.

-• options speed float
+• options speed floatvalue